infiniflow/ragflow/README.md

 ## 🔥 Latest Updates

-- 2024-12-18 Upgrades Document Layout Analysis model.
+- 2024-12-18 Upgrades Document Layout Analysis model in Deepdoc.
 - 2024-12-04 Adds support for pagerank score in knowledge base.
 - 2024-11-22 Adds more variables to Agent.
 - 2024-11-01 Adds keyword extraction and related question generation to the parsed chunks to improve the accuracy of retrieval.